tw4l/brunnhilde/README.md

 Generates aggregate reports of files in a directory based on input from Richard Lehane's [Siegfried](http://www.itforarchivists.com/siegfried).

 Brunnhilde runs Siegfried against a specified directory, loads the results into a sqlite3 database, and queries the database to generate reports to aid in triage, arrangement, and description of digital archives.
-Reports include information on:

-* File formats
-* File format versions
-* Mimetypes
-* Last modified dates
-* Unidentified files
-* Siegfried warnings (e.g. file extension mismatches)
+Outputs include:

+* A human-readable HTML report
+* A tree report of the directory structure
-* Siegfried errors (e.g. empty files)
+* The full Siegfried CSV output
-* Duplicates

-Reports are written as a single HTML report and as separate CSV files.
+* A folder of more focused CSV reports on file formats and versions, mimetypes, last modified dates, unidentified files, Siegfried warnings and errors, and duplicate files (by md5 hash).

 All outputs are placed into a new directory named after the filename passed to Brunnhilde as the second argument.

 ### Running Brunnhilde